A guide to Belgian taxes with information on tax rates, VAT, exemptions and taxes in Belgium for foreigners, plus other payable taxes in Belgium.

-If you live in Belgium for fewer than six months (183 days), you will only be taxed on the income earned in Belgium – including rents and capital gains – once you qualify as non-resident status under the Belgian tax system.
+If you live in Belgium for fewer than six months (183 days) per year, you will only be taxed on the income earned in Belgium – including rents and capital gains – once you qualify as non-resident status under the Belgian tax system.

 Belgian tax rates